 With your building’s heating, ventilation and air conditioning controlled via an ecosystem of smart devices, all of which can monitor conditions, ‘talk’ to each other and adjust their settings automatically, being freezing in summer and boiling in winter might be a thing of the past.

-When it comes to emerging technologies, Australian executives are currently investing more in the IoT than elsewhere.
+When it comes to emerging technologies, our 2017 Digital IQ Survey showed that Australian executives have been investing more in the IoT than elsewhere.
 They also consider it to be the most disruptive to their industry and business models, though not quite as much as their global counterparts do.

 A small one of which will be the ability to stop needing our winter warmers inside during summer.